NON-OUTLIERS/ML_model/README.md

 # ML_model
-Google colab code for generating the pickle files, and then letter predicting them.
+Google colab code for generating the pickle files, and then later predicting them.

 To run the model, following steps need to be followed: